What You’ll Learn 🧩

 31}

-To see the result of unit tests, we have to start your project.
-The result is outputted in the command prompt, which terminates after the testing is completed.
-In order for the command prompt to stay visible, we should place a breakpoint right before return res;
+To view the results of the unit tests, run the project.
+The results will be displayed in the command prompt, which will close automatically once testing is completed.
+To keep the command prompt visible, place a breakpoint just before the return res;

-The output in the command prompt should look like that.
+The output in the command prompt should look similar to the example shown.

 Example II: output

-If you now start your plugin and set your Input channel to AI 1/AmplFFT and Criteria channel to sine(1), as seen in the image 35.
+If you now start your plugin and set the Input channel to AI 1/AmplFFT and the Criteria channel to sine(1), as shown in image 35,

-You will be able to see the outputted vectors on a 3D graph.
-A new vector is outputted every time the sine(1) signal passes the value 0.5 on the rising edge.
+you will be able to observe the outputted vectors on a 3D graph.
+A new vector is generated each time the sine(1) signal passes the value 0.5 on the rising edge.

-As you can see, whenever sine(1) crosses the Criteria limit, we output the last vector sample from our input channel AI1/AmplFFT to our Output channel.
+As demonstrated, whenever sine(1) crosses the Criteria limit, the last vector sample from the input channel AI 1/AmplFFT is output to the Output channel.

 How to import/export the C++ plugin?

-In this Pro Training, we have created a pretty useful plugin, which inserts samples into our Output channel.
-We might want to use it in other setups or on other computers.
-C++ Plugin packs your plugin into an external library, which can be inserted into any Dewesoft around the world.
+In this Pro Training, we created a practical plugin that inserts samples into an output channel.
+You may want to use this plugin in other setups or on different computers.
+Fortunately, the C++ Plugin framework packages your plugin into an external library that can be used with any instance of Dewesoft worldwide.

 Your C++ Plugin is found inside a file with .dll extension (it contains instructions that Dewesoft can call upon to do certain things, based on the purpose of your plugin).
 To export it, you need to locate the .dll file first.
 It can be found inside DEWESoftX\DEWEsoft\Bin\Addons folder.